Tondo, Manila: Early Philippine history

 The region of Tondo has been settled by humans for over 1,100 years.
-Historically, Tondo already existed in the year 900 AD according to the Laguna Copperplate Inscription, a legal document that is the earliest document in the Philippines, written in Kawi now housed in the National Museum of Anthropology.
+Historically, Tondo already existed in the year 900 AD according to the Laguna Copperplate Inscription, a legal document that is the earliest document in the Philippines, written in Kawi script now housed in the National Museum of Anthropology.

 According to this document, Tondo was ruled by an unnamed person who held the Sanskrit title of senapati or the equivalent of an admiral.
-Tondo also had influence all the way to the modern-day province of Bulacan particularly around Lihan (Malolos) and Gatbuca (Calumpit).
-Tondo was ruled by a line of lakan until the Spanish conquest.
+Tondo was ruled by a lakan until the Spanish conquest.

-Colonial Period
+Colonial period

-After the Spaniards conquered Tondo in January 1571 they established the Province of Tondo which covered many territories in Northern Luzon particularly Pampanga, Bulacan and Rizal (formerly called Morong), with the city of Manila as its center.
+After the Spaniards conquered Tondo in June 1571 they established the Province of Tondo which covered many territories in Northern Luzon particularly Pampanga, Bulacan and Rizal (formerly called Morong), with the city of Manila as its center.

 In a census conducted by Miguel de Loarca in 1583, Tondo was reported to have spoken the same language as the natives of the province of Pampanga.

 Institute of National Language commissioner Jose Villa Panganiban also wrote that the dividing line between Kapampangan and Tagalog was the Pasig River, and that Tondo therefore originally spoke Kapampangan.
-However, Fray Isacio Rodriquez's Historia dela Provincia del Santisimo Nombre de Jesus de Filipinas stated that Provincia de Tagalos which is Tondo covers all the territories of the future Archdiocese of Manila.
+However, Fray Isacio Rodriquez's Historia dela Provincia del Santisimo Nombre de Jesus de Filipinas stated that Provincia de Tagalos which is Tondo covers all the territories of the future Roman Catholic Archdiocese of Manila.

-Prior to the establishment of the Province of Bulacan in 1578 Malolos and Calumpit were also included in the territory of Tondo as its visitas.
+Prior to the establishment of Bulacan in 1578, Malolos and Calumpit were also included in the territory of Tondo as its visitas.
+By the end of the 1700s, Tondo was a populous province of 14,437 native families and 3,528 Spanish Filipino families.
 In 1800, the Province of Tondo was renamed to Province of Manila.

 Tondo was one of the first provinces to declare rebellion against Spain in the year 1896.
-In 1911, under the American colonial regime, there was a major reorganization of political divisions, and the province of Tondo was dissolved, with its towns given to the provinces of Rizal and Bulacan.
+In 1901, under the American colonial regime, there was a major reorganization of political divisions, and the province of Tondo was dissolved, with its towns given to the provinces of Rizal and Bulacan.
 Today, Tondo just exists as a district in the City of Manila.

-Contemporary period
+Contemporary Period

 Slums developed in Tondo along the Pasig River.
-Authorities sought to improve housing conditions on these areas without condoning the action of squatting committed by the slums' residents.
+Authorities sought to improve housing conditions on these areas without condoning the squatting committed by the slums' residents.
 In the 1970s, the World Bank provided funds to improve conditions in Tondo which led the increase of rent prices and a property boom in the area.
-These caused the poor to be marginalized.
+This led to gentrification.
 The slums that were upgraded were legalized but these areas remain vastly different from other parts of Manila with higher population density, more irregular road and plot patterns, and uncontrolled housing.

-In the 1987 constitution, Tondo split into two congressional districts of Manila making the first district to the west while the second district in the east.
-Paco also split by fifth and sixth congressional districts which the fifth in the south and sixth in the north.
+In the 1987 constitution, Tondo was split into two congressional districts of Manila making the first district to the west while the second district in the east.